-The menu of the Persian leopard is rather diverse, because this predator can adapt to the changes in populations of animals which it hunts.
+The menu of the Persian leopard is rather diverse, because this predator can adapt to the changes in populations of animals that it hunts.
 Because of that, its diet may be different throughout the whole range of distribution.
-In Iran, Armenia and Turkestan, it feeds on Bezoar goat and mouflons that are fundamental in its diet.
+In Iran, Armenia and Turkestan, it feeds on Bezoar goat and mouflons which are fundamental in its diet.

 The Persian leopard observes its prey from an overlook, such as a tree or a ledge.
 When the prey is localized, the Persian leopard approaches it and then attacks it.

 It is commonly believed to be nocturnal, but there are very few studies and recorded observations that would allow a better examination of the Persian leopard’s habits.
-However, it seems that it is active at daytime more frequently in places where there are no other large predators (tigers).
+However, it seems that it is active in the daytime more frequently in places where there are no other large predators (tigers).

 Detailed information / size

 Persian leopard (Panthera pardus ciscaucasica / Panthera pardus saxicolor)